Université Multiculturelle Internationale

 Two hundred pages of a synthetic text, practical and concrete, like a consultant guide that needs to be useful enough to sell well, don't necessarily need less research than seven hundred pages of detailed analysis of the interest of a theoretical question, the process chosen to confront it, the running and the exploitation of the corresponding investigation and then the presentation of the answer to said question in a volume limited only by the storage capacity of the dusty library where all that will end up, even though it is in one case applied research and in the other fundamental research.
 And the reading comittee of a big publisher will not commit his image of seriousness on an unsafe and unsellable draft, more than a university dissertation director would do it for an undefendable pseudo-theory.

-In France there is a distinction between, on one hand, the research doctorate, demanding at least eight years of study and moreover a personal contribution to the advancement of science in the considered discipline (generally by defending an original dissertation), and on the other hand, the practice doctorate ("doctorat d'exercice"), professional expertise degree that needs about six years of specialised studies (medicine, pharmacy, odontology) followed in some cases by a few years of application period (intership), like for public accountants.
+In France there is a distinction between, on one hand, the research doctorate, demanding at least eight years of study and moreover a personal contribution to the advancement of science in the considered discipline (generally by defending an original dissertation), and on the other hand, the practice doctorate ("doctorat d'exercice"), professional expertise degree that needs about six years of specialised studies (medicine, pharmacy, odontology) followed in some cases by a few years of application period (internship), like for public accountants.
 So the medical disciplines are the last ones that kept, in the form of the practice doctorate, the former speciality doctorate or third cycle doctorate, formerly prepared in one year after a research master, and with a level of intellectual demand higher than the former university doctorate but lower than the research doctorate ("doctorat d'état") which demanded an original contribution to humankind knowledge.

 In the world the title of doctor was first given by the Church to the wisemen whose safety of judgement allowed them to teach the doctrine.
 So the doctor is a wiseman who is an authority (therefore an author and not a mere repetitor) and who teaches.
 If the Latin terms doctor and doctus, from "doceo" (I teach) evoque conduct, the Greek term didaktor designs specifically the teacher.
 A lot of countries with a pragmatical educational system (United States for example) call doctors the experts able to teach as well as the theoretical researchers, sometimes with a distinction between two orientations (or even two levels) of doctorates, a professional doctorate and a research doctorate.
 Other systems (English or Australian for example) distinguish between doctors in applied science and doctors in fundamental science.
 And some university systems separate, after the equivalent of a French former second cycle (four or five years degree), two parallel curricula of the same length, one of which leading to the professional title of master and the other one to the scientific title of doctor, like for example in Argentina where the titles of Maestría and Doctorado correspond to the same length of study (two years after the Licenciatura) but with a distinct orientation, practice in one case and theory in the other one.
 On the contrary, in Italy the term of "dottore" has been used for all graduated, from the level of "laurea" (three years after the baccalaureate), "specializzazione" (five years), and of course "dottorato di ricerca" (eight years).